shopware/store-api-reference/docs/guides/quick-start/work-with-the-cart.md

 }
 ```

-If you want to delete your cart, you can sent a `DELETE` request to the same endpoint.
+If you want to delete your cart, you can send a `DELETE` request to the same endpoint.

 ## Adding new items to the cart

-The api `POST /store-api/checkout/cart/line-item` can be used to add multiple new line items.
+One can add multiple new line items into the cart using the following endpoint:

 ### Product